OUR VISION

-Our vision is to transform the lives of artists with disabilities for the glory of God.
+Our Vision is to transform the lives of artists with disabilities for the glory of God.

 Our Mission is to leverage art and place; empowering artists with disabilities who become creative catalysts for changing systems of day habilitation; long-term care, peer support, and affordable housing.